sandstreamdev/std/README.md

 ##### Questions

-- How to get the nearest power of two greater or equal to the given value/
+- How to get the nearest power of two greater or equal to the given value?

 #### clamp